 Students also attend numerous tours and seminars during their articling term with the Court.
-The tours and seminars are designed to introduce students to the inner workings of the Alberta court system and review a broad range of practice areas.
-Most of the tours and seminars are presented by justices and other court officials.
+The tours and seminars introduce students to the inner workings of the Alberta court system and review a broad range of practice areas.
+Justices and other court officials present most of the tours and seminars.

 Although articled to a single justice, students will have an opportunity to work with most, if not all, of the justices of the Court of Appeal of Alberta.
 They are also encouraged to seek information and advice from the Court's legal counsel and librarians.

 Students have offices in the same areas as the justices and their staff.
 They have full access to judicial libraries, the Alberta Law Libraries and many online legal research resources.

 The start dates vary.
 Generally, some students commence their employment at the beginning of June and some start at the beginning of August.

 Students articled to a justice of the Court of Appeal of Alberta complete a ten-month term with the Court.
 In order to be admitted to the Alberta bar, they must also complete a five-month articling term with an Alberta lawyer.

 As of April 2016, the articling students' bi-weekly salary is $1988.30.